cruising-altitude/SimpleModern/README.md

 ## Change log

-+ 1.1 (2024-11.15): Menu items have been globalised to make it easy for the app to implement menu structure across multiple screens.
++ 1.1 (2024-11.15): Menu items have been globalised to make it easy for the app to implement a consistent menu structure or its variations across multiple screens.
 Based on the single source of truth, individual screens can still render only the menu items that are applicable.
 + v1.0.9 (2024-11-06): Miscellaneous usability and portability improvements
 + v1.0.7 (2024-11-04): Improved the repeatable search function on tabular data with modern controls and visual cues where results follow keypresses in the search box whose output trigger is set to Delayed.
 + v1.0.6 (2024-11-03):